EU poised to agree on weakened emission rules

 "There isn't much left of the initial commission proposal," a diplomat from a country supportive of stricter rules told EUobserver, adding that higher ambitions for now seemed out of reach.

-The Brussels-based Transport and Environment lobby group criticised the compromise, with vehicle emissions expert Anna Kajinska saying that the proposal ]l is a" disaster for air pollution in Europe's cities."
+The Brussels-based Transport and Environment lobby group criticised the compromise, with vehicle emissions expert Anna Kajinska saying that the proposal is a" disaster for air pollution in Europe's cities."

 "The Commission should think whether or not they even want this joke of a regulation to be adopted," she added.